 The important thing about metadata is that it provides the vital information needed across different kinds of documents so we can collate, find and control them later on.

-What is the difference between metadata, document properties, custom document properties, and custom XMLs?
+What is the difference between metadata, schema, document properties, custom document properties, and custom XMLs?

 Basically, document properties, custom document properties, and custom XMLs are all types of metadata that can be found in a document.
 Metadata is simply an umbrella term for everything that isn't visible in the document.